Glen Discovery in GlenLyon

 The dates and locations cited in this discussion all come from the chronicle of James Macgregor, Dean of Lismore.
 [6]

-Gregor Patrickson’s father was Patrick Macgregor, at Auchinchallane [sic], whose obit was dated July 9 1518.
-Patrick Malcolmson, the forester of Mamlorn is mentioned in the Exchequer rolls in 1462 and 1463.
-[7] From his patronymic, that Patrick’s father was Malcolm, believed to be the son of Gregor McAnecham in Glenurquhay (Obit: 1415.)
-[Auchinallane, Auchinshichallan and Auchinchallane are variants of the same placename.
-Patrick Macgregor’s residence may have been close to Auch in Strath Fillan – identified as Auch-innis-Challain on the 6th inch map of 1870 - on the western edge of Mamlorn]..
+From his patronymic, that Patrick’s father was Malcolm, possibly the son of Gregor McAnecham in Glenurquhay (Obit: 1415.)
+Aychincschecall, Auchinshichallan and Auchinchallane are variants of the same placename - Auch in Strath Fillan – identified as Auch-innis-Challain on the 6th inch map of 1870 - on the western edge of Mamlorn which is the high ground at the head of Glen Lyon and Glen Lochay.

 Mamlorn is the high ground at the head of Glen Lochay and Glen Lyon.
-It was held by this lineage of Clan Gregor, probably from before its mention in the exchequer rolls of 1462 until at least 1547.
+It was held by this lineage of Clan Gregor, probably from before its mention in the Exchequer Rolls of 1462 until at least 1547

 [1] A.G.M.MacGregor, “The History of The Clan Gregor” volume i, chapter IX,